Outdated site elements, i.e. what is no longer done?

 The first is usefulness.
 They used to be equal to the number of people who like a fan page on Facebook.
 Some people believe that the higher the number, the more respect and reverence the fan page earns.
 Hence the popularity of various not very ethical actions related to the purchase of likes.

 The second is the possibility of manipulation.
-Literally after a while, such a counter can be "increased" or a script is inserted that simply shows false information.
+Literally after some time, such a counter can be "increased" or a script is inserted that simply shows false information.

 View counting still exists and works well, only now it is carried out using external services (for example, Google Analytics) or the corresponding tool in the hosting administration panel.

-However, these public counters are definitely obsolete elements of websites.
+However, these public counters are definitely obsolete website elements.

 8. Splashes

-Surely you have come across a website more than once that had only text like: "Welcome to my website!
+Surely you have come across a website more than once that had only text like: "Welcome to my site!
 Click the button below to move on!" and a button below it.

-Or you may have seen a page that "splits" traffic into two others, such as a company website and an online store, while only links are placed on them without any additional content .
+Or you may have seen a page that "splits" traffic into two others, for example, a company website and an online store, while only links are placed on them without any additional content.

 Remember also that content is extremely important right now.
-A subpage like this that only has two links to images and one sentence of text is useless from an SEO standpoint.
+A subpage like this that only has two image links and one sentence of text is useless from an SEO standpoint.

 9. Too much centering